shyin2021/MTDDS/README.txt

 ----example (code used to prepare an example benchmarking run, but code to execute on the SUTS are in the "files" folder)
 --------AddExplain.java: to add EXPLAIN ANALYZE before each query in order to print the query execution plans
 --------DataForFigures.java: to extract relevant data for visualization
+--------EnableNLforExists.java: to set enable_nestloop = on for several queries
+--------ErrorCorrectionForPG.java: fix several syntax errors with respect to PostgreSQL
 --------ExecTimeExtractor.java: to extract the execution times from the execution plan files
 --------MTTestsScriptWriter.java: to automatically generate scripts for the multi-tenant workload tests
+--------RewriteQueries_1_6_10_30_35_81.java: to rewrite six queries (q1, q6, q10, q30, q35, q81) so that Postgres-XL could execute them faster
 --------splitQueries.java: to split a file containg many SQL queries into separate files with one query in each
 ----reproducibility
 --------Reproduce.java: to replay the example benchmarking run